webpack/webpack/examples/asset-advanced/README.md

-This example shows usage of the asset module type with asset generator options customization.
+This example shows the usage of the asset module type with asset generator options customization.

-Files can be imported like other modules without file-loader or url-loader.
+Files can be imported similar to other modules without file-loader or url-loader.

 # example.js